markmbaum/libode/README.md

    Integrates and writes snapshots at the times specified in `tsnap` into the directory `dirout`.

-The Makefile compiles all of the necessary code into the `obj` folder, then archives it in the `bin` directory as a file called `libode.a`. **Before compiling**, the `_config.mk` file must be copied and renamed `config.mk`.
-In that file, the desired compiler and other settings are indicated.
-After that, compiling should only require running `make` in the same directory as the makefile.
-Then, to use the solvers, you can include `libode.a` (in the `bin` directory) or the object files directly (in the `obj` directory) when compiling your derived class, in addition to the header files (in the `src` directory).
-Test programs are compiled with `make tests` and they can all be run at once with the `run_tests.sh` script (which will also use Python to plot the test results).
+## Examples

+Several example programs for interesting/famous systems of ODEs are in the "examples" folder.
+In each of the example directories, the programs can be compiled, executed, and plotted simply by running the `run.sh` script (assuming the `config.mk` file is set up for compiling).
+These programs are good examples of how to put everything together and use the solvers.
+To run all the examples in sequence and look at the plotted results, run the `run_all_examples.sh` script.

 ## Testing

-The convergence and accuracy of all the C++ solvers have been tested using a few programs with source files in the "test" directory and executables named `bin/test_*`.
+The convergence and accuracy of all the solvers have been tested using a few programs with source files in the "test" directory and executables named `bin/test_*`.
 Python scripts to plot the output of these programs are named `scripts/plot_*`.
 All these tests can be compiled, run, and plotted with the `run_all_tests.sh` script.
 Individual tests can be run through the `test.sh` script.
 For example,
 ```
 ./test.sh adapt
 ```
 will compile and run the `test_adapt.exe` program, then plot the results (assuming Python and matplotlib are available).
-The image below shows the results of this program using the adaptive, fifth order `DoPri54` class to solve a system of two coupled oscillators.
+The image below shows the results of this program using the adaptive, fifth order `OdeDoPri54` class to solve a system of two coupled oscillators.
 The plot was generated from the top directory with these commands:

 ![-](img/adapt.png)